kyma-project/community/concepts/modularization/README.md

 ```

 # Manifest operator
 Some components do not require any custom operator to install or upgrade (e.g. api-gateway, logging, monitoring) and use base reconciler.
 With the operator approach, this task could be completed by a generic manifest operator.
 Custom resource for manifest operator would contain information about chart location and overlay values.
-Single operator for multiple components can have some benefits in single cluster mode (better resource utilization), but would not
+A single operator for multiple components can have some benefits in the in-cluster mode (better resource utilization) but would introduce challenges related to independent releases of charts and the manifest operator itself.
+Therefore a recommendation is that all components will always provide the operator.
+Manifest operator can be used as a template with a placeholder for your charts and default implementation (using manifest library).

-# Component submission
+# Component submission process
 To submit a new component to Kyma you need to prepare:
 - Component operator custom resource definition (CRD in YAML)
 - Operator deployment and component config (YAML)

+Component validation should be automated by governance jobs that check different aspects like:
+- component status format
+- support for release channels
+- exposing metrics
+- proper logging format
+- ...

-Governance jobs should verify component compliance with Kyma quality standards.
-Governance job should be owned by teams (no shared responsibility)
+Governance jobs should be owned by teams (no shared responsibility)

-Apart from technical quality Kyma components should fulfil other standards (24/7 support, documenting micro-deliveries, etc)
+Apart from technical quality, Kyma components should fulfill other standards (24/7 support, documenting micro-deliveries, etc)

+TODO:
+- verify if we can use [OCM/CNUDIE](https://github.com/gardener/component-spec) for component submission